 Being a small town, Aripeka does not have a public transit system used by locals to get to and from work.

-The education level of Aripeka citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.05% of adults 25 and older in Aripeka have a college degree.
+In terms of college education, Aripeka is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Aripeka have a bachelor's degree or advanced degree.

 The per capita income in Aripeka in 2022 was $102,950, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $411,800 for a family of four.
 However, Aripeka contains both very wealthy and poor people as well.